-As I mentioned previously, the Panhe Nature Trail meets up with San Onofre Beach trail right across the street from the Trestles parking lot and will lead you straight to the beach.
+As I mentioned, the Panhe Nature Trail meets up with Trestles Beach Trail right across the street from the Trestles parking lot and will lead you straight to the beach.

-Please check back soon, as I will be showcasing this part of the trail as well.
-Here is a sneak peak of the ocean view!
+Please check back soon, as I will also be showcasing this part of the trail.
+Here is a sneak peek of the ocean view!

 Thanks again, and please feel free to leave any comments or questions you may have below, as I love to answer questions!